 Any of the listed forex brokers above can access all the major currency markets in each country.
 A forex trader needs to determine their base currency when opening their account (eg Australian dollars) but this doesn’t restrict them to a trading zone.
 For example, you can trade the Australian Dollar to the US dollar when Australian currency markets are closed.
-In fact, that pairing is traded higher outside of when the Australian market is open.
 The outcome is that currency traders have more versatility when they trade compared to those who focus on shares.

 When Are Currency Markets The Most Volatile?

-There are several key events that occur that lead to increase volatility on currency markets.
+Key events that lead to an increase in volatility on currency markets include:

 Binary Options -What You Need To Know